somyadwivedi-mriirs/nd00333-capstone/starter_file/README.md

 Cpu_cores and memory_gb are initialized as 1 for the deployment configuration.
 The aci service is then created using workspace, aci service name, model, inference config and deployment configuration.

 The model is successfully deployed as a web service and a REST endpoint is created with status Healthy.
 A scoring uri is also generated to test the endpoint.

 <img src="Screenshots/model_deployment.png">

 <img src="Screenshots/deployed_endpoint.png">

 The endpoint is tested in 2 ways:
 - using endpoint.py file which passes 2 data points as json
 - using 3 random sample data points and to see the actual value and predicted value

 <img src="Screenshots/model_test.png">

 ## Screen Recording

 ## Future Improvements
+- Larger dataset can be used to increase data quality
+- Different models can also be used with hyperparameter tuning
+- Feature engineering can be performed using PCA